 You’re not the same person in New York as you are in Los Angeles.

-You won’t suddenly turn into a fun-loving Libra just because you move to, like, Maryland.
+You won’t suddenly turn into a fun-loving Libra just because you move to, say, Maryland.
 The planets and signs in your chart don’t change when you travel, but the “houses” they’re located in do.
-The Zodiac is a wheel divided into 12 “houses,” each of which corresponds to a different area of your life: sex and dating, friendships and community, job and finances, health and daily routines, etc.
+The zodiac is a wheel divided into 12 “houses,” each of which corresponds to a different area of your life: sex and dating, friendships and community, job and finances, health and daily routines, etc.

 “Have you ever gone somewhere and it’s just like, everything’s working out and I’m the toast of the town?”

-A full reading with Angel usually takes about three hours.
-She’ll read the planets in each of your 12 houses, followed by the aspects (the angles formed between planets).
-Then, a secondary “progress chart” takes your birth chart and tracks it incrementally -- every couple of years up to the present day -- which teases out patterns, and allows her to do some predictive astrology.
+A full reading usually takes about three hours, as Angel reads the planets in each of your 12 houses and analyzes the aspects (the angles formed between planets).
+Then, a secondary “progress chart” takes your birth chart and tracks it incrementally (every couple of years up to the present day), which teases out patterns and allows her to do some predictive astrology.
 Past trends are projected forward, so Angel can identify specific periods of time down the road that might be critical for certain areas of your life.
-She also takes into consideration transits -- what’s happening in the sky above us right now, i.e. that Jupiter’s headed to this point, or Neptune’s just arrived at that one. (“Sometimes you’re just freaking out because of transits, and moving isn’t actually the answer.”)
+She also takes into consideration transits—what’s happening in the sky above us right now, i.e. that Jupiter’s headed to this point, or Neptune’s just arrived at that one.
+“Sometimes you’re just freaking out because of transits, and moving isn’t actually the answer,” she says.

-Your reading doesn’t have to just be about moving to a place -- you can get them for when you’re visiting somewhere, or even just trying to pick which country to vacation in.
+Your reading doesn’t have to just be about moving to a place—you can get them for when you’re visiting somewhere, or even just trying to choose a country to vacation in.
 According to Angel, it can be especially powerful to travel on your solar return (your birthday) and demi-solar return (half-birthday).
 Beyond that, there’s not much in the way of one-size-fits-all advice.
 You don’t want to put a malefic planet right on an angle.
-You don’t want to go somewhere at the wrong time; timing is everything in astrology, if you haven’t yet caught on).
+You don’t want to go somewhere at the wrong time (timing is everything in astrology, if you haven’t yet caught on).

-“Oh my God, you’ve got soooooooo much going on in your 12th House,” Angel says as she examines my birth chart.
-“The house of psychology, there’s a ton of shit in there, holy fuck.”
+“Oh my God, you’ve got so much going on in your 12th House,” Angel says as she examines my birth chart.
+“The house of psychology, there’s a ton of shit in there.”
 Pretty much everything on my chart turns out to be clustered forebodingly into that single house, like a giant celestial pizza on which the toppings have slid onto one slice.

 Astrology is without scientific merit, but then again, we don’t choose travel destinations based on science.
-We travel based on instincts and emotional responses, because we feel like in a different place we can be a different person.
+We travel based on instincts and emotional responses, because we feel like in a different place, we can be a different person.

-“Sometimes people go through their whole life feeling that nobody even sees them.
-And nobody does, really,” Angel says.
+“Sometimes people go through their whole life feeling that nobody even sees them—and nobody does, really,” Angel says.
 “You could be a pet rock, never social, really hate that about yourself and want to change.
-But you go to a new location and you’re talking all the time, you’re relating.
+But you go to a new location, and you’re talking all the time, you’re relating.
 All of a sudden, everybody sees you.”